bitquery/streaming-data-platform-docs/docs/subscriptions/example-rust.md

 sidebar_position: 5
 ---

-# Building with WebSockets: Code Samples in Rust
+# Building with WebSockets: Code Sample in Rust

 In this section we will see how to use bitquery subscriptions in Rust.
 The final output will look something like this